 - Feta Green Bean Salad with Grape Tomatoes

 - 3 Bean Salad with Cold Green Beans

 - Green Beans Almondine with Feta

 I realize that potatoes can be a very personal choice; in this case, I used and enjoy yellow potatoes.
 But this dish is also great with blush and baby red potatoes (without skin removed).

 - Red or Blush Potatoes– lower calories than yellows, creamy taste (this is my favorite potato) – great for soups, side dishes, firmer

 - Yellow Potatoes – Also called ‘Yukon gold” – As with all potatoes, a good source of anti-oxidant, has the most iron.
-All purpose potato.
+All-purpose potato.

-Crockpot Ham, Green Beans and Potatoes
+How to make Crockpot Ham, Green Beans, and Potatoes

 Place fresh green beans in a slow cooker and pour your chicken broth over the top.